molsonkiko/JsonToolsNppPlugin/docs/RemesPath.md

 Analogous to SQL `ORDER BY`.

 By default, these sub-iterables are sorted ascending.
 If `descending` is `true`, they will instead be sorted descending.

+Prior to [v5.5.0](/CHANGELOG.md#550---unreleased-yyyy-mm-dd), Python-style negative indices were not allowed for the `k` argument.

 ----
 `sorted(x: array, descending: bool = false)`